Last Updated on September 23, 2022

 Where is my own ability to bounce back when I don’t succeed at something I set out to do?
 How do I pick myself up again?
 When you can contextualize what is happening to you, you know it’s not all you and you start to work at both ends.
 You start to work on things you can do to change the system and what you can do yourself to keep navigating the imperfect system.

-Bryan: Great advice.
-I want to give you a chance to talk a bit about the program you’ve developed at Seattle University.
-Can you talk about what separates Seattle University’s sport management program from other similar programs?
+Can you talk about what separates Seattle University’s sport management programs from other similar programs?

 Dr. Hanold: What separates it is what I consider the three pillars of what we do.
 The first, we are housed in a business school which is AACSB accredited and only thirty percent of business schools in the US get that accreditation.
 What we’ve done with this program, being housed in the business school is integrate some of our core professional MBA classes.
 That’s uniquely Seattle.